sumeetag/thumbnails-for-videos/README.md

-# insight_auto_thumbnail_selection
+# Auto selection of thumbnails for videos.

+**A thumbnail worth a thousand frames**

-Deep Neural Network - Automatic selection of Thumbnails for Videos
+Deep Neural Network - Automatic selection of the most optimal and relevant Thumbnails for Videos.